 To update your WordPress installation and plugins, find the update page in the main menu under; ‘Dashboard’ > ‘Upgrade’.

 Please ensure that you always back up your files and database(s) before upgrading anything in WordPress.

-Avoid an obvious usernames, such as admin
+Avoid obvious usernames, such as admin

-The default username in setup for a earlier versions of WordPress was “admin”, as a result users tend use admin as their default username for WordPress, sadly in the event of a brute-force attack, the person attacking will most likely try “admin” first, followed by some very obvious usernames like; administrator, team, etc.
+The default username in setup for an earlier versions of WordPress was “admin”, as a result users tend use admin as their default username for WordPress, sadly in the event of a brute-force attack, the person attacking will most likely try “admin” first, followed by some very obvious usernames like; administrator, team, etc.

 Remove your user with ID “1”